 Everee will notify User via electronic communication or by other means when all information necessary to begin the Payroll Service has been received and the enrollment process for the Payroll Service has been completed.
 User shall then, prior to submitting User’s first payroll, review the Payroll Information for completeness and accuracy.
 For the purposes of the Payroll Agreement, “Payroll Information” shall mean any information provided to Everee in connection with the Payroll Service, including but not limited to information provided by User, Account Administrators, Authorized Representatives, User’s employees, or User’s independent contractors, and all information posted in connection with the Payroll Service for User’s review on the Platform or otherwise requested for review by Everee, such as the information used to calculate and pay employee payroll, track User’s defined employee benefits, pay payroll taxes to applicable taxing agencies (including User’s employer identification number(s), unemployment insurance tax rates, and employment tax deposit schedule), produce payroll tax returns and W-2 statements, and print checks on User’s Account (if applicable).
 User must correct or provide, respectively, any incorrect or missing Payroll Information, either through the Platform or by notifying Everee in the manner specified in the applicable electronic communication received by User and within the time period specified therein.
 User is fully responsible for the accuracy of all information User provides, submits, and/or approves (whether provided directly or through User’s Account Administrators or Authorized Representatives), and User is solely responsible for any Claims, including but not limited to IRS penalties and/or interest, and other penalties and/or interest arising from the failure to timely provide and maintain accurate and complete Payroll Information at all times.

-User agrees that by submitting each payroll (including the first payroll): (i) User approves all Payroll Information; (ii) User represents and warrants to Everee that no Payroll Information submitted to Everee will result in Entries that would violate the sanctions program of the Office of Foreign Assets Control of the U.S. Department of the Treasury or any other applicable laws, rules, or regulations; (iii) User waives and releases any Claim against Everee arising out of any errors or omissions in the Payroll Information which User has not corrected (whether directly or through User’s Account Administrators or Authorized Representatives) or has not requested Everee to correct; and (iv) User acknowledges that any subsequent request for corrections will be considered special handling, and additional fees may be charged.
+User agrees that by submitting each payroll (including the first payroll): (i) User approves all Payroll Information; (ii) User represents and warrants to Everee that no Payroll Information submitted to Everee will result in Entries that would violate the sanctions program of the Office of Foreign Assets Control of the U.S. Department of the Treasury or any other applicable laws, rules, or regulations; (iii) User waives and releases any Claim against Everee arising out of any errors or omissions in the Payroll Information which User has not corrected (whether directly or through User’s Account Administrators or Authorized Representatives) or has not requested Everee to correct; and (iv) User acknowledges that any and all fees for processing the payments are the responsibility of the Company (v) User acknowledges that any subsequent request for corrections will be considered special handling, and additional fees may be charged.
 Final responsibility for any audits or assessments rests with User.
 Everee will not have any responsibility for verifying the accuracy of any data User provides via the Platform or via any other method.

 User acknowledges, agrees, and understands that (i) any information or instructions (including but not limited to Payroll Information and Entries) communicated to Everee by User, an Account Administrator, or an Authorized Representative (or anyone that Everee reasonably believes to be User, an Account Administrator, or an Authorized Representative) will be deemed fully authorized by User, and User shall be fully responsible for the accuracy of such information and instructions, and any Claims, including but not limited to any IRS penalties and/or interest or other penalties and/or interest arising therefrom; and (ii) notwithstanding such deemed authorization, Everee may in its sole discretion refuse to accept or act upon any such instructions.